kurikomoe/citation_tool/readme.md

 # Description

-Use electron as web browser to scrawl the Google scholar.
+Use electron as web browser to crawler the Google scholar.

 Features: